BonJovi1/CS7641/index.md

 #### Introduction and Background
 Cardiovascular disease is one of the leading causes of death in the United States.
 Development of cardiovascular disease has been correlated with risk factors including obesity, high cholesterol, and hypertension [1].
 Most of these risk factors are preventable with proper patient education.

+Clustering heart-disease datasets has yielded meaningful subpopulations.
+Wilson et al. performed clustering on risk factors and found a large correlation between weight and heart disease risk [7].
+Twisk et al. observed clusters forming round three measurable body metrics: total-cholesterol-to-HDL ratio, sum of skin folds, and cardiopulmonary fitness (VO2-max) [8].
+Singh and Rajesh combined a K-means algorithm with logistic regression to predict heart disease based on several features identified as important by K-means.
+[9]

 #### Problem Definition
-Identifying specific clinical sub-populations of patients with cardiovascular disease can help researchers develop more personalized treatments and help doctors better predict specific types of patients that will be at risk for developing heart disease.
+Identifying specific clinical subpopulations of patients with cardiovascular disease can help researchers develop more personalized treatments and help doctors better predict specific types of patients that will be at risk for developing heart disease.

+Our work adds to the body of research described.
+We set out to affirm the previous results and contribute some additional clusters for consideration to this field.

 #### Data Collection
 ##### About the Dataset
 We conducted the following analysis using the Heart Disease Dataset [5] made publicly available through the University of California, Irvine’s Machine Learning Repository [6].
 It includes data collected from patients treated by the Hungarian Institute of Cardiology, the University Hospitals in Zurich and Basel, Switzerland, the Long Beach Veterans Affairs Medical Center, and the Cleveland Clinic Foundation.

-The published dataset is a subset of the original dataset, which contains fourteen features related to the patients’ sociodemographics and cardiovascular health.
+The published dataset also provides commonly used subsets of the original dataset, which contain fourteen features related to the patients’ sociodemographics and cardiovascular health.
 The published dataset was processed to account for any missing or corrupted data and anonymizes the records.
 Figure 1 provides a sample from this dataset.

 <p align="center">
   <img src="figs/cleveland_head.png" width="720">